lupyuen/lupyuen.github.io/src/grafana.md

     ```

 1.  __Restart the Grafana Service__ for the Data Source to load

+    ```bash
+    ## For Ubuntu and WSL:
+    sudo service grafana-server restart
+    sudo service grafana-server status

+    ## For Windows: Run this as Administrator
+    net stop grafana
+    net start grafana
+    ```

 1. In case of problems, check the __Grafana Log__ at...